 What to Get

-Here are some of the current-generation Roku players if you have an older Roku and want to replace it (I recommend the Roku Express+ if you have an old tube TV, or a Roku Streaming Stick+ or Roku Ultra if you have a modern flat-screen TV):
+Check out the latest Roku players if you have an older Roku and want to replace it.
+I recommend the Roku Streaming Stick+ or Roku Ultra.

 I Recommend Keeping These